Chilean Seabass 8oz Portion, Frozen

 This product is available during these seasons:

 Chilean seabass became a very popular fish in the U.S. in the 1990s which resulted in overfishing.
 As the populations of Chilean seabass declined, some conservation groups began calling for a boycott of the fish in the early 2000s.
 Fishing methods have since improved.
-Chilean seabass is not listed as an endangered species and it is legal to import into the U.S. if it was caught within the law and provide for conservation of the fishery.
-Under strict fishery management by the Commission for the Conservation of Antarctic Marine Living Resources, Ross Sea Chilean sea bass is MSC-certified.
-Such certification depends on a host of factors, such as not overfishing and reducing bycatch.
-This seal of approval ensures traceability from boat to market, requiring fishers to tag fish and third parties to perform inspections and audits.
+Chilean seabass is not listed as an endangered species and it is legal to import into the U.S. if it was caught within the law and provides for conservation of the fishery.
+MSC certified fish, specifically, depends on a host of factors, such as not overfishing and reducing bycatch.
+This seal of approval from the Marine Stewardship Council ensures traceability from boat to market, requiring fishers to tag fish and third parties to perform inspections and audits.